EmmanuelChristianos/EmmanuelChristianos.github.io/docs/blog/networking.md

 you will see a list of all the files from the root directory
 <img src="https://emmanuelchristianos.github.io//assets/images/networking/ubuntuls.png">

-In the future when command line instructions are given you simple haven to
+In the future when the Linux container is needed for an exercise you simply haven to:

 1. Open the docker application from your application folder
 2. Open up terminal